jpiland16/hmv_test/documentation/subpages/Server.md

 If you want to modify the server's code for debugging an urgent issue, there are a few options.
-Using an FTP program like FileZilla, a user won't have permission to transfer files directly to the `webs/` folder, but you can use `sudo cp <file-to-copy> <destination-file>` to copy modified files from my directory on the VM to the `webs/` dir.
+Using an FTP program like FileZilla, a user won't have permission to transfer files directly to the `webs/` folder, but you can use `sudo cp <file-to-copy> <destination-file>` to copy modified files from your user directory on the VM to the `webs/` dir.
 Any changes on the master branch in Git will automatically go to the server files, and you could use `git checkout <branch-name>` to switch the server's Git branch, but it is not best practice to use Git as a file transfer manager.